OUGC-Network/MyBB-Task-Files/README.md

 ### Installing <a name = "install"></a>

-Follow the next steps in order to install a copy of this plugin on your forum.
+Follow the next steps in order to install a copy of each task on your forum.

 1. Download the latest files for each task file.
 2. Upload each task file to the MyBB task directory `/inc/tasks/`.